-Paul Casey What's In The Bag? - Valspar Championship
+Paul Casey What's In The Bag? -PGA Championship

 He carries three Titleist Vokey SM6 wedges in 52°, 56° and 60°.

-He uses a Scotty Cameron bladed putter which he used to perfection on Sunday at Innisbrook.
+He uses a Scotty Cameron bladed putter which he used to perfection on Sunday to win at the Valspar earlier this year.

 His ball is the Titleist Pro V1.